psi4/psi4/doc/sphinxman/source/dct.rst

 users to our :ref:`publications <intro:dctcitations>`.

 The DCT functional can be specified by the |dct__dct_functional| option.
 The default choice is the ODC-12 functional.
-In addition to five methods listed above, |dct__dct_functional| option can be set to CEPA0 (coupled electron pair approximation zero, equivalent to linearized coupled cluster doubles method, LCCD).
-CEPA0 can be considered as a particular case of the DC-06 and DC-12 methods in the limit of zero non-idempotency of :math:`\boldsymbol{\gamma_1}`.
-This option has a limited functionality and should only be used for test purposes.
-For the production-level CEPA0 code, see the :ref:`OCC module <sec:occ_nonoo>`.
 The DCT code can also be used to compute the :math:`(\lambda_3)` energy correction that perturbatively accounts for three-particle correlation effects, similarly to the (T) correction in coupled cluster theory.
 Computation of the :math:`(\lambda_3)` correction can be